lilymontague/VisualTalk/ReadME.txt

 the tracks labelled 8000-8007 and double click on it.
 It will tell you that the MAX instrument cannot be found.
 Click on the automatic search button and it should retrieve all the instruments from the presets folder you dragged in.
 The same should happen if there are any samples in the file that are missing.
+Some samples won't be able to be retrieved becuase they were too large to load onto GitHub.

 5- SIMPLY PRESS THE GREEN RUN BUTTON IN THE PROCESSING IDE.
 A rectangular screen with a white background and grey dividing lines should pop up